FergusDonnan/Running-Optimal-Average/README.md

 t, model, errs, P = RunningOptimalAverage(t_data, Flux, Flux_err, delta)

 Calculate running optimal average on a fine grid.
-Also returns errors and effective number of parameters
+Also returns errors and effective number of parameters.

+Import using:

+from ROA import RunningOptimalAverage

 Parameters
 ----------